First things first, what is repair and what is recovery?

 But there are plenty of other reasons for corrupt JPEG files.
 From the moment of taking the picture to the moment the JPEG file is on your PC things can go wrong.
 Most files I receive for repair were never lost or deleted.
 They simply became corrupt somewhere, somehow.
 I did a post on that a while ago.

-For repairing corrupt JPEG files you bascially have two options:
+For repairing corrupt JPEG files there are multipleoptions:

-- Sent the corrupt JPEGs to a JPEG Repair Service.
+- Send the corrupt JPEGs to a JPEG Repair Service.

 First check you can do to determine recoverability.